nvlgzr/notion2svelte/DonenessTracker.md

     - bookmark
     - unsupported
 - Improve support for numbered items (currently have no way to get the number shown in Notion, which means having to maintain a stateful count to show the right number which means a bit more careful thinking, architecturally.)
+- Download and embed images so that Amazon expiry timestamps don't break the site.
+- Add a Katex interpreter for `expression`s?
+- Experiment with having the script do a git commit after successfully saving.
+Here, I suspect, many monsters lurk, so probably the first working something will be pretty problematic

 # Icebox